-The Institute in Connecticut In 1986 The Institute’s corporate staff in Vermont were asked by the Department of Developmental Services, to develop community-based alternatives to institutional care for adults with developmental disabilities.
-From our original project of five community residences, The Institute in Connecticut today has expanded its supports to include a large array of residential, day, and consultative and training programs throughout the state.
+In 1986 our corporate staff in Vermont were asked by the Department of Developmental Services, to develop community-based alternatives to institutional care for adults with developmental disabilities.
+From our original project of five community residences, the agency in Connecticut today has expanded its supports to include a large array of residential, day, and consultative and training programs throughout the state.
 Different types of adult residential services are now provided for over 130 individuals, who range in age from 18 to 83 years.
 Applied behavior analysis and complementary theoretical approaches such as augmentative communication provide active strategies for people to acquire a strong repertoire of adaptive skills.
 These services originally for adults are now complemented by our collaboration with another state government division the Department of Children and Families that funds our intensive foster care and in-home supports for children, and with public school districts with whom we contract to provide specialized educational programs for youngsters needing behavioral and skill-building support within their classrooms in neighborhood schools.
 Consultation services for both children and adults with learning or behavioral difficulties and parent, teacher, and professional training seminars complete our comprehensive program offerings.